 The re-purposed Mount Pleasant Presbyterian Church at 2525 Quebec Street, built in 1909, is another example.
 In 1989, when the dwindling congregation could no longer sustain the building, it was used for a short time as a theatre and performing arts venue before being converted into 23 strata units in 1994.
 The design is a mix of Romanesque Revival and Late Gothic in brick and stone.
 Much of the exterior of the building remains as built with the residential units carefully inserted into the interior.
 Two owners made their units available during the 2012 Heritage House Tour revealing reused exposed beams, expanses of brick wall, and original windows appearing in interesting relationships to new floor levels.

 Also published in the 2012 House Tour Guide, Le Marché St. George is a focal point for the Cedar Cottage community.
 Locals gather for coffee and great baked goods and to shop for imported gourmet products and see art by local artists.
 The owners revealed the original 1914 siding from under stucco and replaced aluminum windows with style and era-appropriate double-hung wood windows.
-Red battleship linoleum discovered under more recent flooring is retained in the kitchen.
+Red battleship linoleum discovered under more recent flooring is retained in the kitchen which was designed by kitchenistic.
 Le Marché is one of a number of corner stores finding new lives as local coffee, food, and gathering places embedded in Vancouver’s neighbourhoods.

 As is seen in these examples, adaptive reuse can be a positive way to see heritage buildings renewed and renovated for continued use.
 These projects refresh materials and respond to changing aesthetics and expectations making heritage structures relevant to modern requirements.
 In many cases these renewed spaces become a neighbourhood’s favourite haunt, a handsome source of additional housing or much-needed community space.

 Visit our website for more information on these and other adaptive building projects.